o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 required.
 The current version of the library does not support multiple sessions without a restart of the full L1 application.

+Configuration
 ~~~~~~~~~~~~~

-The xRAN library configuration is provided in the set of structures,
-such as struct xran_fh_init and struct xran_fh_config.
-The sample
+The xRAN library configuration is provided in the set of structures, such as struct xran_fh_init and struct xran_fh_config.
-application gives an example of a test configuration used for mmWave.
+The sample application gives an example of a test configuration used for LTE and 5GNR mmWave and Sub 6.
+Sample application
+folder /app/usecase/ contains set of examples for different Radio Access technology  (LTE|5G NR), different category  (A|B)
+and list of numerologies (0,1,3) and list of bandwidths (5,10,20,100Mhz).

 Some configuration options are not used in the Bronze Release and are reserved
 for future use.